Punktum-dk/epp-service-specification/README.md

 - change registrant for domain
 - add nameserver to domain
 - remove nameserver from domain
-- add proxy contact
+- add admin contact
-- remove proxy contact
+- remove admin contact
-- add payer contact
+- add billing contact
-- remove payer contact
+- remove billing contact

 In addition it will be extended with DNSSEC management capabilities.